joa1pedro/Uno/README.md

 ```bash
 play [4] red uno
 ```
-If a player plays a +2 or a +4 for you, you can challenge him using the challenge.
-Normal previous rules apply for choosing color or calling uno
+If a player plays a +2 or a +4 card on you, you have the option to challenge them by using the challenge feature.
+The standard rules still apply for selecting a color or calling 'UNO' as per the previous rules.
 ```bash
 challenge [3] uno
 ```